DoodlingTurtle/NDS_DSteroids/README.md

   - Cooldown for shots
     (the cooldown can be reduced via upgrade purchases)

-- Implement NDS sleep mode
-  (probably a feature, that will be added to RGNDS::Engine)

 - ~~Add a pause menu
   (to allow for quiting the game without having to force a gameover)~~

+- ~~Implement NDS sleep mode

+- ~~Implement saves
+  (Scrapped, because there is no consistend save method accross different emulators for homebrew)
+  - ~~For the highscore
+  - ~~For the controller config
+  - ~~(Maybe a qucksave mode, to pause the current run.)

 ## Changes
 **alpha 0.0.2:**